-A guide to equipment used in Thai cooking.
+Supatra's Guide to Equipment used in Thai Cooking

 Most people are familiar with woks, which are used in virtually all Asian cooking.
-In Thailand, we use some equipment, like a sticky rice steamer and basket, that are not used much in other Asian countries.
-A kloke, or mortar and pestle, is another tool that's used a lot in Thai cooking, both to make Som Tum and to pound ingredients used in dipping sauces and curry pastes.
-Most of the tools shown here are available at Asian markets, and most can be ordered from websites as well.
+In Thailand, we use some equipment, like a sticky rice steamer and basket, that are not used as much in other Asian countries.
+A kloke, or mortar and pestle, is another tool that's used a lot in Thai cooking, both to make Som Tum (Green Papaya Salad) and to pound ingredients used to make Nam Prik (dipping sauces) and curry pastes.
+Much of the equipment shown here is available for purchase at Asian markets.